fusion809/fusion809.github.io-old2/_drafts/2017-GAMES/alienarena.md

 of note, the following two popular distributions have no official packages for *Alien Arena*:

 * CentOS, not even the EPEL repositories have it.
 * openSUSE, neither Leap nor Tumbleweed have official packages for it.
-Although the unofficial `games` repository does have *Alien Arena* in it for both Leap and Tumbleweed.
+Although the unofficial {% include Packages/gamesr.html %} repository does have *Alien Arena* in it for both Leap and Tumbleweed.

 {% include Layouts/clear.html %}